aesdeef/advent-of-code-2020/day_10/README.md

 # Day 10

-Today I've decided to include how my code looked like at the moment I got the second answer (in `raw.py`), just because I'm chuffed that I got the recursive function in part 2 correct on the first time :D
+Today I've decided to include how my code looked like at the moment I got the second answer (in `raw.py`), just because I'm chuffed that I got the recursive function in part 2 correct on the first try :D

 Here's my thought process behind today's puzzle, since the code may seem quite far removed from the puzzle description.